-Demand Factor Road Assets Holdings Council provides a r5 Council Admini1 Library1 Hall Council area for public and Council use comprising: 1 Residential building owned by Council 4 Child Care Centres 4 Community Centres 5 Commercial Buildings 5 Commercial Buildings Available Data Council undertook a Buildings Asset Valuation in 2015.
+Demand Factor Road Assets Holdings · , Available Data Council undertook a Buildings Asset Valuation in 2015.
 The valuation included a condition assessment of the various Council Buildings.
 The valuation includes a condition assessment.
 Condition is measured using a 1-5 rating system.
-Condition Rating Council office/ administrative centres Council Works Depot Council Public Halls Libraries Cultural facilities (Amenities) Community Centre Council House 1 51.0% 57.0% 28.0% 78% 48.0% 0.0% 0.0% Condition Data 2 46.0% 8.0% 45.0% 22.0% 17.0% 39.0% 0.0% 3 3.0% 11.0% 27.0% 0.0% 23.0% 59.0% 72.0% 4 0.0% 24.0% 0.0% 0.0% 3.0% 2.0% 28.0% 5 0.0% 0.0% 0.0% 0.0% 9.0% 0.0% 0.0% Main Findings Councils building po building assets are fully utilis ortfolio is generally in good c that the building assets are r ondition, however as a resu ult of a recent condition audit of the buildin g assets existing fundin g will be reallocated i internally to priority Maintenance expend diture levels are considered t o be adequate to meet cu rrent required communit ry levels of service.
-Budget Implications nditure for maintenance and and / or developer contribu l new asset expenditu ure will effectively be rogram will be developed to ine with this approach on an wal expenditure, to achie eve the adopted net twork service levels.
-It i s anticipated that the e financial projections
+Condition Rating Council office/ administrative centres Council Works Depot Council Public Halls Libraries Cultural facilities (Amenities) Community Centre Council House 1 51.0% 57.0% 28.0% 78% 48.0% 0.0% 0.0% Condition Data 2 46.0% 8.0% 45.0% 22.0% 17.0% 39.0% 0.0% 3 3.0% 11.0% 27.0% 0.0% 23.0% 59.0% 72.0% 4 0.0% 24.0% 0.0% 0.0% 3.0% 2.0% 28.0% 5 0.0% 0.0% 0.0% 0.0% 9.0% 0.0% 0.0% Main Findings Generally, Council's building assets are fully utilised and provided in accordance with industry design and safety standards where relevant.
+Councils building portfolio is generally in good condition, however as a result of a recent condition audit of the building assets existing funding will be reallocated internally to priority areas and to ensure that the building assets are maintained in accordance with the adopted community levels of service.
+Budget ImplicationsMaintenance expenditure levels are considered to be adequate to meet current required community levels of service.Budget ImplicationsThe estimated expenditure for maintenance and renewals on building assets may increase as a result of the internal reallocation of funding.
+All new asset expenditure will effectively be funded from grants and / or developer contributions.
+Section 7, Financial Forecasts details the asset expenditure over the life of this strategy.An ongoing works program will be developed to ensure optimal asset renewal expenditure, to achieve the adopted network service levels.
+It is anticipated that the financial projections will be reviewed in line with this approach on an annual basis. will be reviewed in li ine with this approach on an annual basis.